-In 2019, the IPHC conducted its annual stock assessment using a range of updated data sources as described in detail in the IPHC overview of data sources for the Pacific halibut stock assessment, harvest policy, and related analyses (IPHC-2020-AM096-09 Rev_2; available at www.iphc.int).
-To evaluate the Pacific halibut stock, the IPHC used an "ensemble" of four equally weighted models, comprised of two long timeseries models, and two short time-series models incorporating data from 1996 to the present.
-Each time-series length used data series that are divided either by four geographical regions or aggregated into coastwide summaries.
-These models incorporate data from the 2019 IPHC Fishery Independent Setline Survey (FISS), the 2019 commercial halibut fishery, the most recent NMFS trawl survey, weight-at-age estimates by region, the male/female ratio of the directed commercial recreational fisheries, and age distribution information for bycatch, sport, and sublegal discard removals.
+For the upcoming 2022 halibut fishing year, the IPHC conducted its annual stock assessment using a range of updated data sources as described in detail in the IPHC overview of data sources for the Pacific halibut stock assessment, harvest policy, and related analyses (IPHC-2022-AM098-10; available at www.iphc.int).
+To evaluate the Pacific halibut stock, the IPHC used an "ensemble" of four equally weighted models, comprised of two long time-series models incorporating data from 1888 to the present, and two short time-series models incorporating data from 1996 to the present.
+Each time-series uses data that are divided either by four geographical regions or aggregated into coastwide summaries.
+These models incorporate data, including 2021 data, from the IPHC Fishery Independent Setline Survey (FISS), the commercial halibut fishery, the most recent NMFS Eastern Bering Sea trawl survey, sex-specific recreational age composition data from Area 3A, weight-at-age and male/female sex ratio estimates by region in the directed commercial fisheries and in the FISS, commercial fishery logbook information, and age distribution information for bycatch, sport, and sublegal discard removals.

-As has been the case since 2012, the results of the ensemble models are integrated and incorporate uncertainty in natural mortality rates, environmental effects on recruitment, and other structural and parameter categories.
-The data and assessment models used by the IPHC are reviewed by the IPHC's Scientific Review Board comprised of non-IPHC scientists who provide an independent scientific review of the stock assessment data and models and provide recommendations to IPHC staff and to the Commission.
-The Scientific Review Board did not identify any substantive errors in the data or methods used in the 2020 stock assessment.
+The results of the ensemble models are integrated and incorporate uncertainty in natural mortality rates, environmental effects on recruitment, and other structural and parameter categories, consistent with practices in place since 2012.
+The data and assessment models used by the IPHC are reviewed by the IPHC's Scientific Review Board comprised of non-IPHC scientists who provide an independent scientific review of the data and stock assessment to provide recommendations to IPHC staff and the Commissioners.
+The Scientific Review Board did not identify any substantive errors in the data or methods used in the 2022 stock assessment.
 NMFS believes the IPHC's data and assessments models constitute best available science on the status of the Pacific halibut resource.

-The IPHC's data, including the FISS, indicate that the Pacific halibut stock declined continuously from the late 1990s to around 2012, largely as a result of decreasing size at a given age (sizeat-age), higher harvest rates in early 2000s, as well as somewhat weaker recruitment strengths than those observed during the 1980s.
-Results from the 2020 stock assessment incorporate ongoing efforts to expand the FISS throughout the survey range.
-Among other things, improvements in the setline spatial coverage have helped reduce the uncertainty in the weight per unit effort (WPUE) and number per unit effort (NPUE) indices.
+The IPHC's data, including the FISS, indicate that the Pacific halibut stock declined continuously from the late 1990s to around 2012, largely as a result of decreasing size at a given age (size-at-age), higher harvest rates in the early 2000s, and weaker recruitment than observed during the 1980s.
+From about 2013 to 2016, there was a slight increasing trend in the spawning biomass, followed by a slight decline continuing into the current assessment.
+Results from the 2021 stock assessment incorporate data from an expansion of the FISS throughout the survey range over the 2011-2019 period.
+Among other things, improvements in the FISS spatial coverage enhance understanding of spatial and temporal Pacific halibut density, and reduces the uncertainty in the weight per unit effort (WPUE) and number per unit effort (NPUE) indices.

-Overall, the biomass of spawning females is estimated to have increased gradually to 2016, then decreased to approximately 194,000,000 lb (87,996.92 mt) at the beginning of 2020.
-This level is currently estimated to be 32 percent (with a 95% credible interval of 22% to 46%) of unfished levels.
+Overall, the spawning biomass is estimated to be approximately 191,000,000 lb (86,636.14 mt) at the beginning of 2022.
+The stock is currently estimated to be at 33 percent of its unfished state.
 This estimate reflects updated calculations recommended during stock assessment external review and review by the Scientific Review Board, as well as developments in the IPHC Management Strategy Evaluation.